Paralegal Education in Virginia

 |Paralegal in Virginia $47,000||

-Campus: Virginia Beach, VA
+Campus: Glen Allen, VA

 As a student at South University, you will have the opportunity to learn from accomplished faculty members who have real-world experience in the subjects that they teach.
 Our small class sizes allow you to receive personalized attention from instructors, and the encouragement to recognize your goals for the future and the means to achieve them.